 Our Wonderfully Diverse Region

 Robinvale-Euston is a little bit different from the hustle and bustle that some holiday destinations can be.
+However, long before Europeans settled the Robinvale area it is believed the land was inhabited by the Latje Latje Aboriginal tribe.

-With our sunny Mediterranean climate, our idyllic region is the perfect holiday environment for all the family and for those wanting a relaxed and fuss-free break, with plenty to see and do in the area if you choose.
+Nowadays with our sunny Mediterranean climate, our idyllic region is the perfect holiday environment for all the family and for those wanting a relaxed and fuss-free break, with plenty to see and do in the area if you choose.

 We can boast one of the widest stretches of the Murray River for many kilometres, which means you can enjoy all sorts of water front activities – fish, water ski, swim and camp, bike ride, bird watch and bush walk.